Introduction to Hinduism: History, Text, Philosophy

 The course consists of seven sessions delivered on a weekly basis.

-What are the origins of Hinduism and historically, how has the tradition developed?
+What are the origins of Hinduism and how has its historical development influenced Hindu belief and practice?